-This report identifies barriers to providing screening, diagnosis and treatment of young children, ages 1-3, and strategies implemented or being implemented by managed care organizations (MCO) and county-based purchasing (CBP) plans to address those barriers.
-It also includes recommendations from each MCO on how to measure and report on the effectiveness of the strategies implemented to facilitate access for young children to periodic developmental and social-emotional screenings, (as recommended by the Minnesota Interagency Developmental Screening Task Force), diagnosis, and treatment.
+This report identifies barriers to providing screening, diagnosis and treatment of young children, ages 1-3 and It documents strategies implemented or being implemented by managed care organizations (MCO) and county-based purchasing (CBP) plans to address barriers to early screening, diagnosis and treatment of children with autism spectrum disorder and other developmental conditions.
+It includes recommendations from each MCO on how to measure and report on the effectiveness of the strategies implemented to facilitate access for young children to periodic developmental and social-emotional screenings, (as recommended by the Minnesota Interagency Developmental Screening Task Force), diagnosis, and treatment.

 The report was developed in response to a legislative mandate (M.S.
 256B.69, Subd.
-32a) requiring MCOs to annually submit the above information thus allowing the Minnesota Department of Human Services (DHS) to monitor early intervention for young children served by the MCOs.
+32a) requiring MCOs to annually submit the above information thus allowing the Minnesota Department of Human Services (DHS) to monitor early screening, diagnosis and treatment for young children served by the MCOs.

-As this is the first submission under this mandate DHS started with some basic questions of MCO's to derive this information.
-This initial process can be built upon in future years to provide further analysis and direction for improving timely access to services for very young children with developmental concerns.
+In the first submission under this mandate DHS started with some basic questions of MCO's to gather this information.
+The initial process will be built upon each year going forward to provide further analysis and direction for improving timely access to services for very young children with developmental concerns.
 DHS also used information derived from prior reports on Autism Spectrum Disorder to create this report.
 The following key questions were asked:

 - 1. What social-emotional and developmental screening tools are being used by Pediatric and Family Practice Clinics for children ages 1-3? - 2.
 In what settings are social-emotional and developmental screenings conducted for children ages 1-3?
 In which of these settings are screenings reimbursable as health care services? - 3.
 What is the protocol for referral and diagnoses if the screening(s) are positive? - 4.
 What barriers has the MCO identified to providing screening, diagnosis, and treatment to children, ages 1-3? - 5.
 What strategies has the MCO implemented or will be implementing to facilitate access to periodic developmental and social-emotional screening(s), diagnosis, and treatment for young children, ages 1-3? - 6.
-Pursuant to section 6.1.23 (C) (2) of the 2014 Families and Children Contract, what evaluation and assessment, including treatment recommendations are provided to children who do not meet milestones? - 7.
+Pursuant to section 6.1.23 (C) (2) of the 2015 Families and Children Contract, what evaluation and assessment, including treatment recommendations are provided to children who do not meet milestones? - 7.
 What are the recommendations of the MCO on how to measure and report on the effectiveness of the strategies implemented or to be implemented on facilitating access to developmental and social-emotional screening, diagnosis and treatment to children, ages 1-3?

-For this first year the MCOs met their CY 2014 Families and Children contract obligation by providing the requested information (see Questions One-Seven) and implementing strategies to reduce barriers to accessing screening, diagnosis and treatment for children, ages 1-3 (see Table 5).
+For the second year the MCOs met their Families and Children contract obligation by providing the requested information (see Questions One - Seven) and implementing strategies to reduce barriers to accessing screening, diagnosis and treatment for children, ages 1-3 (see Table 5).